orbitalis-framework/py-busline/README.md

 ### Subscriber

 `Subscriber` is the abstract class which provides the base implementation for a subscriber.
 It has some similarities with `Publisher`.

 You can subscribe to a topic using `subscribe` method and unsubscribe thanks to `unsubscribe`.
 If no topic is specified during unsubscription, subscriber unsubscribes itself from **all** topics.

-`multi_subscribe` and `multi_unsubscribe` are provided.
+Also `multi_subscribe` and `multi_unsubscribe` are provided.

 ```python
 await subscriber.subscribe("topic")